jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="supersede-regular" %}

-However, if you actually want the first block to be tried first, you can manually specify the order of blocks:
+However, if you actually want the first block to be tried first, you can manually specify the order in which the blocks will be tried:

 {% include side-by-side.html demo="supersede-order" %}